contentauth/c2patool/README.md

 c2patool sample/image.jpg -r http://my_server/myasset.c2pa -m sample/test.json -o signed_image.jpg
 ```

-In the example above, the tool tries to fetch the manifest for `new_manifest.jpg` from `http://my_server/myasset.c2pa` during validation.
+In the example above, the tool will embed the URL http://my_server/myasset.c2pa in `signed_image.jpg` then fetch the manifest from that URL and save it to `signed_image.c2pa`.

-If you use both the `-s` and `-r` options, the tool embeds a manifest in the output files and also adds the remote reference.
+If you use both the `-s` and `-r` options, the tool embeds a manifest in the output file and also adds the remote reference.

 ### Providing a manifest definition on the command line